anthonypdawson/LazyLibrarian/README.md

 * Install Python 2.6 or higher
 * Git clone/extract LL wherever you like
-* Run "python LazyLibrarian.py -daemon" to start in deamon mode
+* Run "python LazyLibrarian.py -d" to start in deamon mode
 * Fill in all the config fields

 Windows: